 Risks and Complications

 Despite the sturdiness of the boot and the distribution of forces, the bones of the foot could still break down further.
 Due to lowered ability to detect pressures that are too high in the neuropathic foot, the foot could develop open sores, even though

 the boot is designed to prevent this.

 As always with Charcot deformity, some joints may heal incorrectly or not at all.
 Unfortunately, other factors such as poor circulation and glucose control, malnutrition, obesity, and chronic swelling can prevent healing despite use of a CROW.

 What options do I have when my foot is still swollen?

 Unfortunately, any individual who develops neuropathy can develop CN.
-The best advice is simple to give, but often difficult to follow: good long-term glucose control maintaining as close to a normal HgA1c, as well as maintaining an appropriate weight will markedly reduce the risk of developing CN.
+The best advice is simple to give, but often difficult to follow.
+Taking the following steps will markedly reduce the risk of developing CN:

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute

 for professional medical advice, diagnoses or treatments.
 If you need medical advice, use the "Find a Surgeon" search to locate a foot and ankle orthopaedic surgeon in your area.